Area of a Lune

-Hints: Some auxillary figures that may be helpful.
+Some auxillary figures that may be helpful.
 For example, either of the following could be useful:

-This is sometimes described as a "lune formed on the side of a square" and is associated with Hippocrates, who discovered a construction that showed a square could be constructed using straightedge and compass with the same area as this lune.
+This is sometimes described as a "lune formed on the side of a square" and is associated with Hippocrates, who discovered a construction that showed a square with the same areas as this lune could be constructed using straightedge and compass.